-Paid on-the-job training with wages ranging from \$23.75 to \$29.45 per hour (exact compensation and benefits determined by the employing skilled nursing facility).
-The Apprenticeship Advantage: Building a Sustainable Future Nursing Workforce | March 2025

-- 50% tuition cost coverage. - Practical Nursing (PN) technician license fee coverage. - NCLEX preparation materials and exam fee coverage. - Upon completion, apprentices receive compensation at or above the rate of an LPN with 1.5 years of experience at their employing facility.
+- Paid on-the-job training with wages ranging from \$23.75 to \$29.45 per hour (exact compensation and benefits determined by the employing skilled nursing facility). - 50% tuition cost coverage. - Practical nursing technician license fee coverage. - NCLEX preparation materials and exam fee coverage. - Upon completion, apprentices receive compensation at or above the rate of an LPN with - 1.5 years of experience at their employing facility.